h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 **Figure 34:** Confirm you would like Model Deployed to Dev Environment

 You should see the **Environment** for **hydraulic_model_1** deployed to the **DEV environment**.
 The **Deployments** table will also update with this model deployed to **DEV** environment.
-The model's deployment **state** will go from "Dployment data not found, Preparing, Launching to Healthy."
+The model's deployment **state** will go from "Deployment data not found, Preparing, Launching to Healthy."
 As you may have read in the concepts section, deploying the ML model to an development environment, especially a production environment is very difficult to do for many people and organizations.
 You just did it in about 3 clicks!
 Congratulations!

 ![model-deployed-to-dev](./assets/model-deployed-to-dev.jpg)